ahmadfznn/NancyAI/docs/PROFILE_PAGE.md

-# NancyAI Profile Page Implementation
+# FancyAI Profile Page Implementation

 ## Overview

-The Profile Page is a comprehensive user interface for managing personal settings, AI companion preferences, and interaction history in the NancyAI application.
+The Profile Page is a comprehensive user interface for managing personal settings, AI companion preferences, and interaction history in the FancyAI application.

 ## Features